matter-labs/era-contracts/docs/gateway/contracts-review-gateway.md

 Other smaller changes:

+- The setChainId upgrade is updated to become the Genesis upgrade with an L2 contract (deployed at genesis in user-space).
-- The L2SharedBridge and L2NativeTokenVault contracts are now deployed at genesis at fixed addresses in user space.
-This is done in the genesis upgrade, previously called setChainId upgrade.
+- The Bridgehub, MessageRoot, L2SharedBridge and L2NativeTokenVault contracts are now deployed at genesis on the L2 at fixed addresses in user space.
 - The SharedBridges are renamed to AssetRouters.
 - Merkle.sol was moved from state-transition/libraries to common/libraries.